TomCrypto/Ordo/README.md

  - fixed a bug in all modes of operation where attempting to free a null pointer would lead to a segmentation fault
  - fixed a small memory leak
  - correctly rewrote functions which take no parameters as `(void)`
- - dedicated memory manager is now thread-safe, using `pthreads` for both Windows and Linux/BSD (but perhaps faster, system-specific mutexes could be used)
+ - dedicated memory manager is now thread-safe, using `pthreads` for Linux/BSD and critical sections for Windows
- - as a result of the previous bullet point, Ordo currently depends on `pthreads`, hopefully this will change soon as system-specific mutexes are implemented
+ - as a consequence of the above bullet point, Ordo now depends on `pthreads` for Linux/BSD compilation.
+Note the makefile will still link to `pthread` even under Windows, so one should remove that manually as needed
  - finally put the problem of OpenBSD's `sys/endian.h` header to rest: nowhere is it said one needs to include `sys/types.h` before!
 Yay for self-contained headers (and bad error messages)

 Feature Map